Kevin O'Leary: Softkey

 TLC lost $105 million (US) in 1998 on revenues of $800 million and suffered losses over the previous two years.
-TLC bought its former rival Brøderbund in June 1998 for $416 million.
+TLC bought its former rival Broderbund in June 1998 for $416 million.

 In 1999, TLC was acquired by Mattel for US$4.2 billion.
-Sales and earnings for Mattel soon dropped, and O'Leary was fired.
-The purchase by Mattel was later called one of the most disastrous acquisitions in recent history.
+Following the acquisition, sales and earnings for Mattel soon dropped, and O'Leary was fired.
+The purchase by Mattel was later called one of the most disastrous corporate acquisitions in recent business history.
 While acquisition management had projected a post-acquisition profit of US$50 million, Mattel actually experienced a loss of US$105 million.
 Mattel's stock dropped, wiping out US$3 billion of shareholder value in a single day.
 Mattel's shareholders later filed a class-action lawsuit accusing Mattel executives, O'Leary, and former TLC CEO Michael Perik of misleading investors about the health of TLC and the benefits of its acquisition.
 The lawsuit alleged that TLC used accounting tricks to hide losses and inflate quarterly revenues.
-O'Leary and his defendants disputed all of the charges.
-Mattel paid $122 million to settle the lawsuit in 2003.
+In response, O'Leary and his defendants disputed all of the charges, with Mattel later paying $122 million to settle the lawsuit in 2003.
 O'Leary blamed the technology meltdown and a culture clash of management of the two companies for the failure of the acquisition.

-O'Leary and backers from Citigroup made an unsuccessful attempt to acquire the video game company Atari.
-O'Leary made plans to start a video-gaming television channel that never came to fruition.
+O'Leary and financial backers from Citigroup made an unsuccessful attempt to acquire the French video game company Atari, with O'Leary having made plans to start a video-gaming television channel which never materialized.

 StorageNow Holdings

-In 2003, O'Leary became a co-investor and corporate director at StorageNow Holdings, a Canadian developer of climate-controlled storage facilities, a company controlled by Reza Satchu and Asif Satchu.
-StorageNow became the operator of storage services in Canada, with facilities in 11 cities, and was acquired by Storage REIT in March 2007 for $110 million.
-He later sold his shares, originally worth $500,000, for a windfall profit of more than $4.5 million in realized capital gains.
+In 2003, O'Leary became a co-investor and corporate director at StorageNow Holdings, a Canadian developer of climate-controlled storage facilities controlled by Reza and Asif Satchu.
+StorageNow became the largest operator of storage services in Canada, with facilities in 11 cities, and was acquired by Storage REIT in March 2007 for $110 million.
+O'Leary later sold his shares which yielded a windfall profit exceeding $4.5 million through realized capital gains, with his initial stake being originally valued at $500,000.

 In May 2005, Reza Satchu and O'Leary's operating partner, Wheeler, filed a $10-million wrongful dismissal lawsuit, charging that they had altered an agreed-upon compensation deal and illegally reduced Wheeler's share of the profits.
 O'Leary and Satchu claimed Wheeler failed to reach performance targets.
 The case was settled out of court.

 Other ventures

-In March 2007, O'Leary joined the advisory board of Genstar Capital, a private equity firm that focuses on investing in healthcare services, industrial technology, business services, and software.
+In March 2007, O'Leary joined the advisory board of Genstar Capital, a private equity firm that focuses on investing in health care, industrial technology, business services, and software.
 Genstar Capital appointed O'Leary to its Strategic Advisory Board to seek new investment opportunities for its $1.2 billion fund.